World Animal Protection

 Finances

-World Animal Protection received donations of $4.8m in F2022.
-Administrative costs are 7% of revenues (less investment income) and fundraising costs are 38% of donations.
-This results in total overhead spending of 44%.
-This means that for every dollar donated, 56 cents are available for programs.
-This is outside of Ci’s reasonable range for overhead spending.
+In 2023, World Animal Protection received $5.0m in donations.
+This is a 9% increase from the $4.6m received in 2022.
+Administrative costs are 7% of revenues (less investment income) and fundraising costs are 27% of donations.
+This results in total overhead spending of 34%, meaning for every dollar donated, 66 cents are available to go towards the cause.
+This is just within Ci’s reasonable range for overhead spending.
+In 2023, WAP spent $4.2m on programs which represents 74% of total revenues.
+Of these program costs, $220k were international program costs.

-World Animal Protection has $4.3m in reserve funds.
-The charity could cover 105% or just over a year of annual program costs with current reserves.
+World Animal Protection has $4.2m in reserve funds.
+These reserve funds could cover just over a year of program costs.

 Financial Review